-- If an emergency take the action necessary to help the child, for example, call 999 or seek medical attention - REPORT your concern to a DSL as soon as possible. - Complete a CPOMS log of your concern, using a professional tone and language and immediately pass onto to a DSL if you need assistance with this please speak to any of the DSL team. - Do not start your own investigation. - Share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends, or family. - Seek support for yourself if you are distressed, see helplines in contact's section. - Ask for feedback and if there are no improvements push for reconsideration.
+- If an emergency take the action necessary to help the child, for example, call 999 or seek medical attention - REPORT your concern to a DSL immediately/as soon as possible. - Complete a RECORD of your concern, using a professional tone and language, (CPOMS etc) and immediately pass onto to a DSL if you need assistance with this please speak to SLT/DSLs. - Do not start your own investigation. - Share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends, or family. - Seek support for yourself if you are distressed, see helplines in contact's section.

+• Ask for feedback and if there are no improvements push for reconsideration.
 See escalation section.